 Given its varied mountainous terrain and its coasts, lakes, rivers, and forests, British Columbia has long been enjoyed for pursuits like hiking and camping, rock climbing and mountaineering, hunting and fishing.
 Those immigrating from densly populated regions will find this varfied and unique environment an opportunity to develop new recreational pursuits.

 Water sports, both motorized and non-motorized, are enjoyed in many places.
 Sea kayaking opportunities abound on the B.C. coast with its fjords.
 Whitewater rafting and kayaking are popular on many inland rivers.
 Sailing and sailboarding are widely enjoyed.

-Those considering Canadian Immigration, and in particular, BC immigration will enjoy the temperate winter climate.
+Those considering Canadian Immigration, and in particular, BC Immigration will enjoy the temperate winter climate.
 In winter, cross-country and telemark skiing are much enjoyed, and in recent decades high-quality downhill skiing has been developed in the Coast Mountain range and the Rockies, as well as in the southern areas of the Shuswap Highlands and the Columbia Mountains.
 Snowboarding has mushroomed in popularity since the early 1990s.
-The 2010 Winter Olympics downhill events will be held in Whistler-Blackcomb area of the province, while the indoor events will be in the Vancouver area.
+The 2010 Winter Olympics downhill events were held in Whistler-Blackcomb area of the province, while the indoor events were in the Vancouver area.

 Cross-country bike touring has been popular since the ten-speed bike became available many years ago.
 Since the advent of more robust mountain bikes, trails in more rugged and wild places have been developed for them.
 Some of the province's retired rail beds have been converted and maintained for hiking, biking, and cross-country skiing.